Who needs a PR Card and why?

 If you would like our office to assist you with the application, address your package to:

-How do I pay the Permanent Resident Card fee?All CIC fees must be paid in Canadian dollars.
+How do I pay the Permanent Resident Card fee?All IRCC fees must be paid in Canadian dollars.
 You can pay the $50 fee in one of two ways:

 - Online with